FragozoLeonardo/FragozoLeonardo/readme.md

 “In the end we retain from our studies only that which we practically apply.” — *Johann Wolfgang Von Goethe*

-"Strive for continuous improvement, instead of perfection." -- "Kim Collins"
+"Strive for continuous improvement, instead of perfection." -- "*Kim Collins*"